Who is Nigeria coach? What you need to know about the Super Eagles manager as AFCON 2025 draws near

 Who will coach Nigeria in the next international window?

-The Super Eagles will be back in competitive action in September 2025 as they bid to rescue their hopes of a place at the 2026 World Cup.
+The Super Eagles will be back in competitive action in December 2025 as they bid for a fourth African title at the 2025 AFCON.

 Do watch out for the odds of these matches on the Bet9ja mobile app.